kmarkeybraves/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 <p class="caption">(\#fig:chonedatafanddim)Business Intelligence data structure</p>
 </div>

 These tables don't look much different than what you saw in figure \@ref(fig:chonedatacrm).
 The main difference is conceptual.
 In the earlier diagram no tables were necessarily prioritized over others.
 You might look at the tables and consider the customer as the central table with features radiating out from that specific customer.
 The customer has a rep, purchases tickets, may have a plan, etc. In this diagram the _Ticket_ is central.
 Since B.I. tools are at heart aggregation machines, this structure is extremely important.
 If you want to perform some math on a feature such as ticket price, you put it in the fact table.
-This allows you to perfromantly answer all kinds of questions such as:
+This allows you to performantly answer all kinds of questions such as:

 - How much did customer A spend on tickets in 2018?
 - How much was spend on tickets in 2021?